syncfusion-content/extension-docs/Extension/ASPNETMVC-EssentialJS2-Extension/download-and-installation.md

 1. Download the [Syncfusion ASP.NET MVC Extensions](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.ASPNETMVCExtensions) from the Visual Studio Marketplace.

-2. Close all Visual Studio instances running, if any.
+2. Close all running Visual Studio instances, if any.

 3. Double-click to install the downloaded VSIX file.
 You will see the VSIX installation prompts for the Visual Studio version.
 If Visual Studio is not installed, it will not be possible to install the extension.